AlexLaforge/jquery-rss-feeder/README.md

 ----------------------------------------------

-The rest of the code is in this project.
-Hopefully you can follow it.
-I do appolgize, I normally I put better comments.
-I was just throwing it up on my GitHub so I could archive it.
+The rest of the code is in this project including the JS, JQuery and CSS.
+Hopefully you can follow it fairly easy.

+I do appolgize, I normally I put better comments in my help files.
+I was just throwing it up on my GitHub so I could archive it for sharing with others (I am just now starting to do that more).

 Enjoy.